Last updated: 9 June 2026

 Should I overpay or invest spare cash?

-If your mortgage rate is higher than what you'd earn after tax on savings or investments, overpaying wins on a pure numbers basis.
+If your mortgage rate is higher than what you'd earn after tax on savings or investments, overpaying tends to win on a pure numbers basis.
 If your rate is lower and you have a long time horizon, investing could beat it, but with risk attached.
+Capital at risk: the value of investments can go down as well as up.
 We cover this in detail: overpay mortgage or invest.

 More from CoolCuration

-- Chip app – automate savings with FSCS protection, then redirect spare cash to your mortgage.
+- Chip app: automate savings with deposits held by ClearBank, then redirect spare cash to your mortgage.

 No Comments.